Optimal Sequential Contests: Proofs

-This proves the first part of the claim; i.e.,\@ if $\bn$ is fully sequential and $k=T=n$, then $X^* = Z_{n-1:n}$, which is a root of $g_n$, and therefore $g_k(X^*)=0$. \item \Cref{L:Xmonotone} shows directly\footnote{Note the first part of \cref{C:information} proves the same claim, but since \cref{P:cond2_tullock} establishes a sufficient condition for \cref{T:information} and hence its \cref{C:information}, to avoid a circular argument I prove it here directly.} that $X^*$ is strictly increasing in each $n_t$.
-Therefore, if the contest is not sequential (i.e.,\@ $n_t>1$ for at least one $t$), then the total effort in this contest is strictly higher than in the sequential case, i.e.,\@ $X^* > Z_{T-1:T}$, and therefore $g_T(X^*) > 0$. \item Finally, \cref{L:tullock_g_props} also shows that the adjacent $g_k$'s are interlaced; i.e.,\@ the second highest roots are increasing in $k$, so that for all $k<T$, $Z_{k-1:k} < Z_{T-1:T} \leq X^*$, and therefore $g_k(X^*) > 0$ for all $k<T$. \end{enumerate} \end{proof}
+This proves the ``weak'' part of the proposition, i.e., if $\bn$ is fully sequential, then $X^* = Z_{n-1:n}$, which is a root of $g_n$, and therefore $g_k(X^*)=0$. \item \Cref{L:Xmonotone} shows directly\footnote{Note the first part of \cref{C:information} proves the same claim, but since \cref{P:cond2_tullock} establishes a sufficient condition for \cref{T:information} and hence its \cref{C:information}, to avoid a circular argument I prove it here directly.} that $X^*$ is strictly increasing in each $n_t$.
+Therefore, if the contest is not sequential ($n_t>1$ for some $t$), then the total effort in this contest is strictly higher than in the fully sequential $T$-player contest.
+Thus, $X^* > Z_{T-1:T}$ and $g_T(X^*) > 0$. \item Finally, \cref{L:tullock_g_props} also shows that the adjacent $g_k$'s are interlaced; i.e., the second highest roots are increasing in $k$, so that for all $k<T$, $Z_{k-1:k} < Z_{T-1:T} \leq X^*$, and therefore $g_k(X^*) > 0$ for all $k<T$. \end{enumerate} \end{proof}